Hellhounds are terrifying canine creatures that dominate dark fantasy stories.

 The Mythology Behind Hellhounds

-- Are very big with red glowing eyes
+- Appear massive with glowing red eyes

 Classic Hellhound Names